jordiagv/project1_datascientist_nanodegree/README.md

 Reinforce the knowledge learned in the introduction to data science module of the data scientist nanodegree program, as well as meet the requirements to deliver the project 1: write a data science blog post.

+For this analysis I want to answer three questions:

+1. Which location-related variable generate a more accurate model?

+2. Can the model be improved by doing a sentiment analysis of the reviews?

+3. How the accuracy of the model changes with each dimension and what is the final accuracy of the model using all the selected variables?

 ## 3. File Descriptions

 **Boston_airbnb_data** folder contains three files: calendar.csv, listings.csv and reviews.csv from [Kaggle](https://www.kaggle.com/datasets/airbnb/boston).